anomaly/gallagher/docs/docs/design.md

 In addition to the usual suspects (e.g pytest) we use:

 - `task` - as the task runner of choice, it's widely available on platforms and supports Github actions.
 All endpoints are documented within the command line tool.
-- `poetry` as our package manager of choice for the python project
+- `uv` as our package manager of choice for the python project
 - `mkdocs` for documentation, maintained using markdown

 ## SDK